Kaliprasanna Singha: Early life

-Though the exact date of Kaliprasanna Singha's birth is debatable, on 24 February 1840, the Calcutta Courier published the news that celebrations were held on 23 February 1840 on the occasion of the birth of the son of Nandalal Singha of Jorasanko.
+Though the exact date of Kaliprasanna Sinha's birth is debatable, on 24 February 1840, the Calcutta Courier published the news that celebrations were held on 23 February 1840 on the occasion of the birth of the son of Nandalal Singha of Jorasanko.
 The confusion about his year of birth is because researchers initially found his death announcement where it was stated that he died at the age of 29 in 1870.
 However, if the news published in Calcutta Courier, found at a later date, is taken into account, his date of birth would be somewhere near 23 February 1840.

-Kaliprasanna was born into the renowned "Singha" family of Jorasanko in North Kolkata.
-His father, Nandalal Singha, was the son of Jayo Krishno Singha (or Jay Krishna Singha), who was one of the directors of Hindu College, Kolkata.
-Nandlal died when Kaliprasanna was only six years old.
-Babu Hara Chandra Ghosh, a judge of the lower court, was appointed as the guardian after his father's death.
+Kaliprasanna was born into the renowned Bengali Kayastha Zamindar family of Jorasanko in North Kolkata.
+His father, Nandalal Sinha, was the son of Jayo Krishno Sinha (or Jay Krishna Sinha), who was one of the directors of Hindu College, Kolkata.
+His great-grandfather Shantiram Sinha (1722 – 1778) established the Jorasanko Sinha Family.
+He left immense wealth for his sons – Pran Krishna (1764 – 1812) and Joy Krishna (1770 – 1820).
+Joy Krishna was childless for very long, but finally his youngest wife Shibsundari Devi gave birth to their son Nandalal in 1819.

+In 1846, Nandalal died of cholera when Kaliprasanna was only six years old.
+A judge of the lower court, Babu Hara Chandra Ghosh, the Singha family's neighbour and a son of Babu Pran Krishna Singha's friend Abhay Charan Ghosh, was appointed as his legal guardian.
+As tensions arose among his relatives for the family inheritance, Kaliprasanna's mother Trailokyamohini Devi had to fight legal battle against their relatives – for which Kaliprasanna had expressed sadness in Hootum Pyanchar Naksha.

 In his short span of life (1841–1870), Kaliprasanna was a man of unbelievable versatile qualities.
 It is said that he had a power to recollect anything that he would see or hear even once, and that too from a very early age.
 The foundation of the Vidyotsahini Sabha by him at age 14 bears testimony to the abilities of this child prodigy.
 Ishwarchandra Vidyasagar was astonished to see how this young boy could mingle with so many elderly associates and lead them towards recreational pursuits such as organisation of the theatres.
 Hootum Pyanchar Naksha is his immortal creation in which he portrayed the picture of the 19th-century babudom in Kolkata.
-Sunil Gangopadhyay, in his epoch making novel Sei Somoy (Those Days), recreated the same period with Kaliprasanna as the symbolic character, his name in the novel being Nabinkumar.
+Sunil Gangopadhyay, in his epoch making novel Sei Somoy (Those Days), recreated the same period with Kaliprasanna as the symbolic character, his name in this historical fiction being Nabinkumar.

+Marriage

-Kaliprasanna married the daughter of Loknath Basu of Bagbazar in 1854, but she died within a few years.
+Kaliprasanna married Bhubanmohini, a daughter of Loknath Basu of Bagbazar in 1854, but she died within a few days.
 Sometime later, Kaliprasanna married Sharatkumari, daughter of Chandranath Basu of Hatibagan, and sister of Prabhas Chandra Basu.
 Chandranath Basu's wife (presumably Sharatkumari's mother) was a granddaughter of Raja Prasanna Narayan Deb.